rfitzhugh/terraform-associate/README.md

 ## Resources

-Fantastic resources collected on the topic.
+A list of fantastic resources collected on the topic.

 ### 📝 Official References